Venture even further into exploring agents of disease and misunderstood forms of life with our integrated Masters course.

 Teaching is delivered by academic scientists with additional contributions from clinical researchers.
 Throughout your course there will be strong links between your studies, scientific research and clinical applications.
 Our approach to teaching will provide you with the knowledge, opportunities and support you need to grow and succeed in a global workplace.
 You may be taught by the following methods:

-Cutting-edge research informs all our teaching activities, and our friendly, approachable, and accessible staff are experts in their respective fields.
-Small-group teaching and tutorials for five students are an important part of our programmes.
-There is a very wide range of tutorials to choose from and they help develop your essay writing, problem solving and communication skills.
-Tutorials are an excellent way to engage in informal scientific discussions with a member of staff about topical issues.
+Cutting-edge research informs all our teaching activities and our friendly, approachable, and accessible staff are experts in their respective fields.
+Small-group teaching is an important part of our course, in tutorials, skills-based and research project modules and in taught modules with group work elements.
+This approach helps develop your scientific writing, problem solving and communication skills, as well as being a great opportunity to have informal scientific discussions with members of staff about topical issues.

 You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in biosciences of the 21st century.